UK Government Commits £2 Billion to Green Hydrogen Projects

 Credit: Lina Kivaka/Pexels

-The UK government has committed £2 billion in over the next 15 years to support green hydrogen projects, Energy Security Secretary announced.
+The UK government has committed £2 billion in funding over the next 15 years to support green hydrogen projects, Energy Security Secretary announced.
 This financial backing is designated for 11 major projects focused on green hydrogen production, and the government assures suppliers a guaranteed price for the clean energy they provide.

 In exchange for this government support, the successful projects are expected to invest over £400 million in the next three years, generating more than 700 jobs across various local communities in the UK and delivering 125MW of new hydrogen capacity.
 The announcement follows the launch of the first hydrogen allocation round (HAR1) in July 2022.